Malta: Media

 The most widely read and financially the strongest newspapers are published by Allied Newspapers Ltd., mainly The Times of Malta (27 percent) and its Sunday edition The Sunday Times of Malta (51.6 percent).
 Due to bilingualism half of the newspapers are published in English and the other half in Maltese.
-The Sunday newspaper It-Torċa ("The Torch") published by the Union Press, a subsidiary of the General Workers' Union, is the widest Maltese language paper.
+The Sunday newspaper It-Torċa ("The Torch") published by a subsidiary of the General Workers' Union, is the widest Maltese language paper.
 Its sister paper, L-Orizzont ("The Horizon"), is the Maltese daily with the biggest circulation.
-There is a high number of daily or weekly newspapers; there is one paper for every 28,000 people.
-Advertising, sales, and subsidies are the three main methods of financing newspapers and magazines.
-However, most of the papers and magazines tied to institutions are subsidised by the same institutions, they depend on advertising or subsidies from their owners.
+There is a high number of daily or weekly newspapers—one for every 28,000 people.
+Advertising, sales, and subsidies are the three main methods of financing.

 There are nine terrestrial television channels in Malta: TVM, TVMNews+, Parliament TV, One, NET Television, Smash Television, F Living, TVMSport+ and Xejk.
-These channels are transmitted by digital terrestrial, free-to-air signals on UHF channel 66.
-The state and political parties subsidise most of the funding of these television stations.
+The state and political parties subsidise most of the funding of these channels.
 TVM, TVMNews+, and Parliament TV are operated by Public Broadcasting Services, the national broadcaster, and members of the EBU.
 Media.link Communications Ltd., the owner of NET Television, and One Productions Ltd., the owner of One, are affiliated with the Nationalist and Labour parties, respectively.
 The rest are privately owned.
-The Malta Broadcasting Authority supervises all local broadcasting stations and ensures their compliance with legal and licence obligations as well as the preservation of due impartiality; in respect of matters of political or industrial controversy or relating to current public policy; while fairly apportioning broadcasting facilities and time between persons belong to different political parties.
-The Broadcasting Authority ensures that local broadcasting services consist of public, private and community broadcasts that offer varied and comprehensive programming to cater for all interests and tastes.
+The Malta Broadcasting Authority has authority to supervise all local broadcasting stations and ensures their compliance with legal and licence obligations as well as the preservation of due impartiality.

-The Malta Communications Authority reported that there were 147,896 pay TV subscriptions active at the end of 2012, which includes analogue and digital cable, pay digital terrestrial TV and IPTV.
-For reference the latest census counts 139,583 households in Malta.
-Satellite reception is available to receive other European television networks such as the BBC from Great Britain and RAI and Mediaset from Italy.
+The Malta Communications Authority reported that there were 147,896 pay TV subscriptions active at the end of 2012.
+For reference the 2011 census counts 139,583 households in Malta.
+Other European television networks can be received via satellite.

 Sport

+Football (soccer) is one of the most popular sports in Malta.
+Other popular sports include boċċi, horse racing, gostra, regatta, water polo, clay pigeon shooting, and motorsports.

-In 2018 Malta hosted its first Esports tournament, 'Supernova CS:GO Malta', a Counter-Strike: Global Offensive tournament with a $150,000 prize pool.
+In 2018 Malta hosted its first Esports tournament, 'Supernova CS:GO Malta', a Counter-Strike: Global Offensive tournament.
+Also since 2018, Malta has become the primary location for hosting the ESL Pro League.